harsh-99/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-Include ARIMA, XGBoost and GRU

 ## About Dataset
 The data provided consists of the reading in the main meter and two sub-meters of five buildings from 01-04-2017 to 31-12-2017.
 The given timestamp is divided into 15-minute intervals.
-The dataset consists of electricity consumption of five buildings across three different meters for each timestamp. <br \>
+The dataset consists of electricity consumption of five buildings across three different meters for each timestamp. <br />
 The table and graph below describes the statistical property of dataset.
 |         | Main Meter | Sub Meter 1   | Sub Meter 2 |
 | ------- | --------   | ------------- | ----------  |